TIPS FOR A RELAXED WEDDING TIMELINE

 GROUP PHOTOS

-I advise not to have too many group shots on your list, between 5 and 7 is a great number.
+I advise not to have too many group shots on your list, between 5 and 10 is a great number.
 They can be more time consuming than you’d think and your guests will not thank you for making them hang around for any longer than they have to.
 Let’s face it, they’d rather be enjoying the drinks reception, and so would you!
 I usually start with a whole group shot so that most guests can then be excused while we focus on some smaller groups.
+(More on Group Photos here)

 TOP TIP - To save a load of time and stress during group photos, enlist the help of someone who knows who’s who and can help me to round people up.
 We all have that one bossy friend or family member who loves to organise people and is happy for their voice to be heard – I bet you already know who fits the bill!
 Having a list of group shots written out in advance is also a great idea, to ensure an important shot doesn’t get missed.